Automotive Technology Advisory Meeting Minutes

 Members in Attendance

-Todd Cantrell, John Casper, Josh Collins, Robert Edwards, Kevin Johnson, Paul Latsch, Brandon Lewis, David Lett, Earl Lyons, Barbara Messner, Bruce Patarozzi, Candace Silas, Austin Sherrwin.
+Todd Cantrell, John Casper, Robert Edwards, Kevin Johnson, Paul Latsch, David Lett, Earl Lyons, Matt McKay, Bruce Patarozzi, Austin Sherwood

 Members Absent